-Production costs shown below represent production costs for the three and six months ended December 31, 2019, and the three and four months ended December 31, 2018, as September 2018 was the first month of commercial production.
+Production costs shown below represent production costs for the three months ended September 30, 2019, and the one month ended September 30, 2018, as September 2018 was the first month of commercial production.
 Prior to the commencement of commercial production on September 1, 2018, production costs were capitalized within construction in progress.